Colin R. Kuehnhanss

 This website as well as any publications published only under academic affiliation are authored in private capacity.
 The sole responsibility for their content lies with the author(s).

 The contents of any of the listed publications, independnet of the affiliation(s) of the author(s), do not necessarily reflect the position or opinion of the European Commission.
-Neither the European Commission nor any person acting on behalf of the Commission is responsible for the use that might be made of these publications.

 Journal articles: